mmalgeri/mariadb-aws-cloudformation-templates/README.md

 $ aws cloudformation delete-stack --stack-name *your-stack-name*
 ```

-You may have to reset your AWS keys in your .bash_profile or Windows environment, as the keys are replenished every few hours
+You may have to reset your AWS keys in your .bash_profile or Windows environment, as the keys may be replenished every few hours

 ---